thiagojuliao/ifood-data-architect-test/README.md

   * Restaurant dataset.
   * Consumer dataset.
 * Trusted Layer:
   * Order dataset -  one line per order with all data from order, consumer, restaurant and the LAST status from order statuses dataset.
-To help analysis, it would be a nice to have: dataset partitioned on the restaurant LOCAL date.
+To help analysis, it would be a nice to have: data partitioned on the restaurant LOCAL date.
   * Order Items dataset - easy to read dataset with one-to-many relationship with Order dataset.
 Must contain all data from _order_ items column.
   * Order statuses - Dataset containing one line per order with the timestamp for each registered event: CONCLUDED, REGISTERED, CANCELLED, PLACED.
-* For the trusted layer, anonymize any personal data.
+* For the trusted layer, anonymize any sensitive data.
 * At the end of each ETL, use any appropriated methods to validate your data.
 * Read performance, watch out for small files and skewed data.